 When you calculate net working capital, the outcome you want is a positive number.
-What does it mean to have a positive working capital?
+What does it mean to have positive working capital?

-Negative working capital, on the other hand, may mean many things:
+Negative working capital can mean many things:

 - You need to find more efficient ways to use short-term assets